IzKuipers/Portfolio-2025/blog/2025-11-8-Retrospective-of-2025.md

 # Looking back at 2025

-> _NOTE:_ ArcOS does NOT yet have support for multiple languages.
-It's a constant process of translating every string of text in the OS with a translation string, so it's taking a very long time.
-The branch, `izk-test-i18n-implementation`, won't be merged into `main` for another couple months.

 With the year almost coming to an end, I felt it's time to take a good look at what has been accomplished this year, what I've learned, and what I'm planning for 2026.

 ## The main focus